MSc in Education (Child Development and Education)

 This is a full-time, one year master’s course.
 You will participate in lectures, seminars, and workshops.
 You will also complete either field work or conduct secondary data analysis for your master's dissertation.
 You will choose a topic for your master's project in discussions with your supervisor.
 Together, the course will provide opportunities for you to deepen your understanding of child development theories and their relevance to decisions about children’s education and well-being.

-Teaching involves a combination of tutor and student input, including various group activities and students’ presentations.
-The pathway-specific core papers are integrated modules on theories of child development, applications and interventions.
-In addition, two core papers in research methods develop students’ understanding of key concepts and principles of educational research design and methodology.
-You will benefit from the expertise available through the Qualitative Methods Hub and the Quantitative Methods Hub at the Department of Education.
+Throughout the course, you will participate in lectures, seminars, and workshops.
+Teaching involves a combination of tutor and student input, including group activities and students’ presentations.
+You will benefit from the expertise available through the Quantitative Methods Hub and the Qualitative Methods Hub at the Department of Education.
 You will also benefit from access to seminars across the wider university.

 Past alumni of the MSc Education (Child Development and Education) course have gone on to academic and research careers at universities.
 Many are employed across a wide range of other sectors including policy making, monitoring and evaluation, and programme development for government departments, the public sector, NGOs, charities and international organisations such as OECD.
 Some have gone on to open educational institutions and child development consultancies.